 A coalition of international and national groups advocating for a FAB (Fair, Ambitious, and Binding) global deal on climate change through the United Nations.

-A web-based curriculum from Globalization We Can Grasp, including video clips from Greening Sacred Spaces, Bible studies, and workshop modules.
+A web-based curriculum from the United Church of Christ, including video clips, Bible studies, and workshop modules.

 - Intergovernmental Panel on Climate Change

 The IPCC was established by the World Meteorological Organization and the United Nations Environment Programme in 1988, and is a key source of information on the science of climate change.

 - National Council of Churches of Christ in the USA